caltechlibrary/caltechlibrary.github.io/README.md

 + [caltechdata_plot](https://github.com/caltechlibrary/caltechdata_plot),
 display a plot of data hosted in the CaltechDATA repository.
 Demo at [plots.caltechlibrary.org](plots.caltechlibrary.org)

-### Middleware, systems integration and website generation
+### Harvesters and systems integration

-+ [cait](https://caltechlibrary.github.io/cait), Caltech Archives Integration Tools
++ [cait](https://caltechlibrary.github.io/cait), Caltech Archives Integration Tools, ArchivesSpace harvesting tool for repository, accessions and agent objects
-+ [epgo](https://caltechlibrary.github.io/epgo), EPrint REST API harvest and client tools written in Go
++ [ep](https://caltechlibrary.github.io/ep), ep is a Go package and provides _epgo_  a tool to harvest EPrints via EPrint REST API harvest
++ [ot](https://caltechlibrary.github.io/ot), is a Go package and provides _orcid_ an ORCID harvesting tool for v2.0 of the ORCID API

 ### Golang packages